 - Can the action be bounded and tested?
 If yes, a single AI agent may be appropriate.

 - Does the workflow require several systems or roles?
-If yes, consider an agentic architecture.
+If yes, consider agentic AI.

 - Is the workflow already stable?
 If no, fix the process before automating it.